 green cabbage, green peas, green pepper, leeks, lettuce

-Just for comparison, moringa powder and wheatgrass powder are among the most naturally concentrated sources of chlorophyll.
-Other foods particularly rich in chlorophyll are alfalfa, celery, and Brussels sprouts.
+Moringa powder and wheatgrass powder are the richest foods in chlorophyll.
+Other common foods particularly rich in chlorophyll are alfalfa, celery, and Brussels sprouts.

 |celery||2.5 – 4.5|